 2. Fender Tex-Mex Strat Pickups

 The Fender Tex-Mex Strat pickups are ideal if you are want to upgrade your Strat to give it power and a tone boost.
-These pickups offer a sonic sound with increased output, shining highs and warm tones that grab your attention like a true Stratocaster.
+These pickups offer a sonic sound with increased output, shining highs and warm tones that grab your attention like a genuine Stratocaster.

 If you are a fan of Jimmie Vaughan's sound, then you will want to get your hands on this three pickup set that allows you to replace your stock Strat electric guitar pickups conveniently.
 In addition, the set highlights a reverse-wound middle pickup to provide an aspect of noise cancellation.
 Finally, the Alnico 5 magnets give dynamics and focus to the sound, while the Polysol-enameled magnet wire offers the familiarity of warm vintage tones.